 During the year there was no need for any amendments to increase either the original estimated revenues or original budgeted expenditures.
-The District budget provided for a fund balance increase totaling \$100,630, actual fund balance increase for the year totaled \$2,016,124 (see supplementary information).
+The District budget provided for utilizing fund balance of \$597,250 for capital purchases.
+The District did not utilize this fund balance as capital expenditures totaled \$123,025 for the fiscal year.
+The District utilized current year operating funds for these costs.
+Actual fund balance increased during the fiscal year totaling \$1,291,506 (see supplementary information).
 This increase is due to higher wireless revenue than expected and lower expenditures than planned primarily due to the following:

-- > Total staff costs were below end of year targets by \$566,887 or 12% due to the following: - Two (2) positions unfilled during the year. - Training and travel restrictions due the COVID pandemic. - Less fleet costs than planned due to COVID restrictions. - Texas 911 Alliance reimbursement was less than planned. - Cost of operations expenditures were below end of year targets by \$777,466 or 17%.
-This was primarily due to lower contract services costs.
-The District made a concerted effort to keep these costs low to develop a fund balance for operating and capital expenditure reserves.
+- Total staff costs were below end of year targets by \$662,930 or 13% due to the following: - Two (2) positions unfilled during the year. - Training and travel restrictions due the COVID pandemic. - ➤ Capital expenditures were below end of year targets by \$474,225 or 79%.
+This was primarily due to supply chain issues.
+Some items were determined not to be replaced at this time.